 Academy of Information Technology (AOIT)-Web Design offers students opportunities to explore careers related to website development and database administration.
-This program is offered at schools currently offering AOIT with NAF: Gaithersburg High School, Springbrook High School, Wheaton High School and Thomas S. Wootton High School.
+This program is offered at schools currently offering AOIT with NAF: Damascus High School, Gaithersburg High School, Springbrook High School, Wheaton High School and Thomas S. Wootton High School.

-- Hospitality and Restaurant Management Program-In 2019, the Foundation for Hospitality & Restaurant Management (FHRM) was established to develop and engage the hospitality and restaurant industry to partner with MCPS in support of the Academy of Hospitality and Tourism Management POS and the Professional Restaurant Management POS.
-In collaboration with the business community, the Foundation is in the process of reviewing and updating curriculum material, and identifying career-enriching experiences for students who want to study and learn about career opportunities within the hospitality industry. - Career Readiness Education Academy (CREA)-The Career Readiness Education Academy (CREA) is an academic and career readiness program for older Emergent Multilingual Learners (EMLs) in MCPS.
+- Hospitality and Restaurant Management Program-The Foundation for Hospitality & Restaurant Management (FHRM) was established to develop and engage the hospitality and restaurant industry to partner with MCPS in support of the Hospitality and Tourism Management POS and the Professional Restaurant Management POS.
+In collaboration with the business community, FHRM works with these programs to identify career-enriching experiences for students who want to study and learn about career opportunities within the hospitality industry. - Career Readiness Education Academy (CREA)-The Career Readiness Education Academy (CREA) is an academic and career readiness program for older Emergent Multilingual Learners (EMLs) in MCPS.
 Students in CREA have the opportunity to prepare for the GED exam and earn industry certifications in their chosen field of study.
 Students are referred to CREA if they are at least 18 years old and unlikely to meet graduation requirements before turning 21 and/or if they are interested in pursuing an alternative pathway to a high school diploma via GED preparation.
 CREA offers both full-day and evening programs at Thomas Edison High School of Technology and Seneca Valley High School.